-Last time you were here, you spread out on the sand like some cowboy in an old Western.
-The Indians staked him there for ant bait.
+Last time you were here, you spread out on the sand like some cowboy in an old Western the Comanche staked out for ant bait.
 You were sun bait and you didn’t bake nicely.
 You burned like a piece of toast left too long in the toaster.
 No amount of butter would save that toast and no amount of lotion soothed that burn.
 You’re not about to let that happen again.
 No, you’ve come prepared.
 You have your SPF 50 and you have your umbrella.
 It’s going to be a nice day at the beach.

 The surfers are beginning to climb onto their boards and head for a distant wave.
 The swimmers splash and yell.
 Your companion returns and urges you to come on into the water.
 It’s such a beautiful day for a swim.
 But you’re enjoying things just the way they are, not a trouble in the world.
 You’re here on the beach and that’s enough as the morning makes its drift toward noontime.

 You turn and see the lifeguard on his perch behind you.
 He is like some eagle, searching for his prey, waiting for his chance to prove his bravery.
 He turns his glasses slowly up and down the beach, like some doll on a carousel.
 His motions are like the movement of the music of a slow waltz.

 Just what is he searching for?
 That woman with the large breasts he can meet and convince that he is her knight in shining armor?
 That girl who’ll be off to college soon?
 That opportunity to yell at a swimmer that they have gone too far?
 To return to the shore so he won’t have to come and get them and ban them from the beach?
 Does his eyes search for the fin of that shark that is readying for its attack?